ichristo/owncloud-openshift-quickstart/README.md

 To download clients that will sync your ownCloud instance with desktop clients, visit http://owncloud.org/sync-clients/

-To give your new planet site a web address of its own, add your desired alias:
+To give your new ownCloud site a web address of its own, add your desired alias:

 	rhc app add-alias -a owncloud --alias "$whatever.$mydomain.com"